-Haven Affordable Housing Fund LLC believes that Mobile Home Park investments offer its investors some of the most attractive risk-adjusted cash yields available in the current real estate market.
-Mobile Home Parks (MHPs) have two unique investment characteristics that differentiate them from apartment investments:
+Haven Affordable Housing Fund LLC believes that Mobile Home Community investments offer its investors some of the most attractive risk-adjusted cash yields available in the current real estate market.
+Mobile Home Communities (MHCs) have two unique investment characteristics that differentiate them from apartment investments:

-Mobile home parks are residential subdivisions – the investor owns the land and property infrastructure (streets, utility connections and common areas) and typically only leases the land to the homeowners.
+Mobile home communities are residential subdivisions – the investor owns the land and property infrastructure (streets, utility connections and common areas) and typically only leases the land to the homeowners.

 High tenant switching costs – it costs $5,000-$10,000 for a homeowner to move and reinstall their home into another community.